jameshfisher/jameshfisher.com/_posts/2017-07-29-concurrent-fwrites.md

 ---
 title: Are concurrent `fwrite`s atomic?
 No!
 tags: []
+summary: >-
+  Concurrent `fwrite`s are not atomic and can lead to interleaving of characters, invoking undefined behavior.
+POSIX does not specify behavior of concurrent writes to a file, so applications should use concurrency control.
 ---

 Take the following C program, in which two threads concurrently use `fwrite` to the same file.
 Each thread loops, writing a line over and over.
 What do you expect the output file to look like?